Avar Wars: Prelude

 After the Frankish conquest of the Kingdom of the Lombards, Francia became the Avars' sole western neighbour but the tradition of Avar–Lombard alliance allegedly survived.
 Aio, a leader of an unsuccessful Lombard rebellion against Charlemagne fled to the khaganate in 776.
 By the 780s, Bavaria remained the last autonomous duchy in Francia, and Charlemagne decided to subjugate it.
 He forced Duke Tassilo III (r.
 748–788) to repeat his oath of allegiance to him at Worms in 781.
 Next summer Avar troops were assembling on the Enns, but they did not cross the river.
 Instead, an Avar delegation went to Lippspringe to start peace negotiations with Charlemagne but he only "heard and dismissed" the Avars.
-When Tassilo failed to obey Charlemagne's summons to attend an assembly at Worms in 787, Charlemagne invaded Bavaria, focing Tassilo into submission.
+When Tassilo failed to obey Charlemagne's summons to attend an assembly at Worms in 787, Charlemagne invaded Bavaria, forcing Tassilo into submission.
 A year later, at an assembly in Ingelheim, Bavarians who were loyal to Charlemagne accused Tassilo and his Lombard wife Liutperga of conspiring with the Avars.
 They were found guilty and Tassilo was deposed.
 The historian Walter Pohl states that even though "the sources reflect Frankish propaganda, it is possible that a Bavarian–Lombard coalition of the defeated sought, with Avar help and Byzantine backing, to check Charlemagne's triumphal advance".